 What to Do

 The best kayaking is in the Kosterhavet Marine National Park on Sweden's west coast.
 Still, any of Sweden's many lakes make tempting excursions this month, too: Lake Örsjön is one of many bodies of water with an idyllic wood-fired sauna where you can plunge into the lake water afterward.
-Most lakes have ample opportunities for swimming too.
+Most lakes have ample opportunities for swimming, too.

 Hiking should be on your agenda in this green and pleasant month.
 You might like to consider one of Sweden's beech forests, which begin to bloom in May.
-Soderasens National Park near Helsingborg has enchanting beech forests.
-For gentle countryside rambles, Sweden's southernmost county, Skåne, is ideal this month, while more challenging hiking awaits further north in places such as the Gulf of Bothnia's craggy High Coast.
+Söderåsen National Park near Helsingborg has enchanting beech forests.
+For gentle countryside rambles, Sweden's southernmost county, Skåne, is ideal this month, while more challenging hiking awaits farther north in places such as the Gulf of Bothnia's craggy High Coast.

-The increased sunshine hours and lessened snow make cycling a great option too.
-Bike Sweden's leading mountain bike park at Slite in Gotland or adventure along the 400 miles (640 km) cycle path that now runs around the shore of the largest lake in Sweden (and in the European Union), Lake Vänern.
+The increased sunshine hours and lessened snow make cycling a great option, too.
+Bike Sweden's leading mountain bike park at Slite in Gotland, or adventure along the 400 miles (640 km) cycle path that now runs around the shore of the largest lake in Sweden (and in the European Union), Lake Vänern.

 Events in May